jaisriramr/reuseable-components-library/README.md

 # tm-components-library
-This is a reuseable components lib made for TextMercato
+This is a reuseable components lib made for Frontend Frameworks